WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 and implies that the client will accept ECDSA keys on the secp256r1 and secp384r1 curves and payload integrity assured with the `MI: mi-sha256` and `Digest: SHA-256` header fields.

+### Open Questions ### {#oq-accept-signature}

+Is an `Accept-Signature` header useful enough to pay for itself?
+If clients wind up sending it on most requests, that may cost more than the cost of sending `Signature`s unconditionally.
+On the other hand, it gives servers an indication of which kinds of signatures are supported, which can help us upgrade the ecosystem in the future.

+Is `Accept-Signature` the right spelling, or do we want to imitate `Want-Digest` (Section 4.3.1 of {{?RFC3230}}) instead?

+Do I have the right structure for the labels indicating feature support?

 # HTTP/2 extension for cross-origin Server Push # {#cross-origin-push}